-The Company has made a provision of US\$ 226,800 on account of anticipated claims from customers for inadvertent wrong tabelling of products in addition to the provision of uncollectible amounts.
-Anticipated claim amounts have been determined on a prudence basis, based on information collated by the Company about actual usage by customers and potential claim the customers could make on account of loss of the products manufactured by them.
+The Company has made a provision of US\$ 235,000 on account of anticipated claims from a Customer due to delay in shipment delivery resulting in loss of production to the customer.
+Anticipated claim amounts have been determined on a prudence basis, based on information collated by the Company.